 6 to 9 p.m.
 Friday, Dec.
 6

 Open galleries.
 Open minds.
 Open late.
-Tonight: Book release celebration with author Julia O’Malley, who worked with the museum to publish The Whale and the Cupcake.
-Live music with Kat Moore/The Forest That Never Sleeps in the elevator plus Marian Call, Ursa Miner, Aspenyarrow & Ava Earl in spaces throughout the museum; watch Alaska music videos and listen on headphones; check out our Unbound Record release, Holvut//Howl in the planetarium (Rapid Space Shorts in the planetarium before and after the record listening party); learn about waxing skis and fat tire biking from local experts; explore the Alaska Native Claims Settlement Act (ANCSA) in a Close-Up program; meet UAA student writers; or participate in a panel on Alaska music.
-Ride your bike and park it securely in SEED Lab garage.
+Tonight: SEED Lab’s Cloud Chamber photo/video series by Kerry Tasker begins on the museum exterior at 5 p.m.
+Book release celebration with author Julia O’Malley, who worked with the museum to publish The Whale and the Cupcake.
+Live music with Kat Moore/The Forest That Never Sleeps in the elevator plus Emily Anderson, Ursa Miner, Aspenyarrow & Ava Earl and more in spaces throughout the museum; watch Alaska music videos and listen on headphones; learn about fat tire biking from local experts; explore the Alaska Native Claims Settlement Act (ANCSA) in a Close-Up program; meet UAA student writers; or participate in a panel on Alaska music.
 Muse restaurant and atrium cafe open.
 Free general admission.

 VIP members are invited to join us for a glass of Champaign or cider and light appetizers to thank you for your support of the museum this past year.
 Bring a guest to show them the museum you’ve supported.
 Enjoy a glass of Champagne or cider and light appetizers.
 Pre-registration is required for this iteration of First Friday in the Patron’s Lounge.
 Please register your guest when you register online.
 RSVP or email email@example.com.
 Not a VIP member yet?
 Call the membership office at (907) 929-9228 for information about upgrading.
 Free.

-Listen to the talents of Marian Call, Ursa Miner, Aspenyarrow & Ava Earl as they play original music in spaces throughout the museum. (specifically, near the elevator, one in atrium, one in AON and one in maybe Discovery Center.
+Listen to the talents of Emily Anderson, Ursa Miner, Aspenyarrow & Ava Earl as they play original music in spaces throughout the museum. (specifically, near the elevator, one in atrium, one in AON and one in maybe Discovery Center.
 They are free to roam too.)

 Put on silent disco headphones and groove to the music videos of Alaska musicians produced throughout the state.
 Stop by the Alaska Independent Musicians Initiative to learn more about the Alaska music movement.